jeffcore/covid-19-usa-by-state/README.md

 # COVID-19

-COVID-19 data USA States by day.
+COVID-19 data USA by States and Counties by day.
 State data from Johns Hopkins https://coronavirus.jhu.edu .
 County Data from NYT https://github.com/nytimes/covid-19-data .

 ## State Data
 The raw data from Johns Hopkins is organized by county, state, country.
 Also each day is a new file.
 This repo takes the